monomelodies/monad/README.md

 - `index.html`: The entry point.
 The provided one is often good enough; see elsewhere in the manual for hints on how to customise further.
 - `monad.js`: Bundled Javascript library.
 Normally you should just symlink this into your public folder (or copy/watch using e.g. Grunt).
+There's also a minified `monad.min.js` for production.
 - `admin.css`: The default `index.html` expects a stylesheet of that name in the root of your admin.
 You can use the provided one or build your own theme, as long as you name it `admin.css` (note: if you write your own `index.html` from